May 13, 2022

 When Russia invaded Ukraine in February 2022, it believed that transatlantic resolve against its aggression would be fractured.
 But in the months since Russia began this war, the West has remained resolute, largely demonstrating a common understanding of the need to support Ukraine with military and humanitarian aid.

-As the war drags on and the needs of the Ukrainian people and military grow more acute, the Europe Center is using open-source information to track the contributions from individual states across Europe and North America to support military and humanitarian efforts in Ukraine.
+As the war drags on and the needs of the Ukrainian people and military grow more acute, since Spring 2022, the Europe Center is using open-source information to track the contributions from individual states across Europe and North America to support military and humanitarian efforts in Ukraine.
 The interactive maps below illustrate the unity of the West’s response in providing aid to Ukraine and include information detailing each country’s contributions since the start of the war (and even earlier, for some countries).
+The timeline of the most significant moments in the war and concurrent military aid illustrates the progression of the West’s response to the military situation.
+The bar charts break down how the waves of refugees from Ukraine are spread out across Europe.

 Key takeaways

-Opening rush: The biggest wave of aid from the West was sent immediately after Russia began its invasion on February 24.
+Opening rush: The biggest wave of aid from the West was sent immediately after Russia began its invasion on February 24, 2022.
 Within the first week, twenty-eight countries sent military aid and twenty-six countries sent humanitarian aid.
 Since then, aid packages have slowed down and become more spread out over time, but several countries are still sustaining their contributions.
-For example, fourteen countries sent military aid in the remainder of March, and twenty countries sent military aid in April.
+For example, with military aid, fourteen countries sent aid in the remainder of March 2022, twenty sent aid in April, sixteen sent aid in May, and fifteen sent aid in June.
+At least twenty-three countries have announced further military aid in 2023.

 Humanitarian politics: Unsurprisingly, there are more Western countries readily sending humanitarian aid than military aid.
 While some countries wrote off sending any military aid at the beginning of the conflict (e.g., Hungary, Serbia, and Bulgaria), there is widespread support for sending humanitarian aid.
-Thirty-two countries are providing some form of military aid, while thirty-seven are providing state-sponsored humanitarian aid.
+Thirty-three countries are providing some form of military aid, while forty are providing state-sponsored humanitarian aid.

 Widespread solidarity: Despite a few countries still refraining from sending certain types of aid, it is clear that the conversation on whether and how to support Ukraine is happening in every capital on both sides of the Atlantic.
 Within countries, multiple ministries or branches of government are combining efforts to further assist civilians, often in partnership with non-governmental organizations, by gathering and sending humanitarian aid ranging from medicine and food to shelter supplies and rescue equipment to Ukraine.
 On military assistance, the West stepped up even more as the Ukrainian resistance proved itself.
 More countries have jumped in to send aid—including lethal aid—as Ukraine’s requests have evolved from defensive weapons towards heavy weapons and artillery.